RobSis/subshift/README.md

 Description
 -----------
-This package contains a tool for handling times in movie subtitles.
+This repo contains a tool for handling times in movie subtitles.
 Basic features are moving subtitles forward and backward from specified title or for all titles, supporting 'SubRip(srt)' and 'MicroDVD(sub)' formats.